-This may come as a surprise to some but the view from the summit of the Eiffel Tower, as impressive as it is, is not the best view of Paris, in Paris.
-And while the Eiffel Tower is definitely not absent from this list, and some may argue that every view in Paris is the a stunning view of Paris, here is my top 5 favorite views in Paris.
+This may come as a surprise to some but the view from the summit of the Eiffel Tower, as impressive as it is, is not the best viewpoint in Paris.
+And while the Eiffel Tower is definitely not absent from this list, and some may argue that every view in Paris is the stunning view of Paris, here are my top 5 favorite views in Paris.

 #5 The Big Wheel at Place de la Concorde